smac89/autodark-sublime-plugin/README.md

     - `Dark`: Sublime sticks to only dark mode
 - Any option selected is set as the default and will be remembered

+## FAQ

+- **Q:** Switching to system mode does not automatically infer my preferred colorscheme

+    **A**: This might be caused when you have two competing xdg-desktop-portal implementations installed on your system. _e.g. `kde` and `gtk`, but `gtk` wins because its name comes first alphabetically._:shrug:

+    You can check the `/usr/share/xdg-desktop-portal/portals/` folder to see which portals are installed. e.g. `kde.portal`, `gkt.portal`, etc. Once you determine which implementation you want to use (this would most likely be determined by your current desktop), create a file called `~/.config/xdg-desktop-portal/portals.conf` (see [portals.conf manpage](https://man.archlinux.org/man/portals.conf.5)), and add the following to it:

+    ```ini
+    [preferred]
+    default=enter-your-choice-here-without.portal-suffix
+    ```
+    Restart xdg-desktop-portal service using `systemctl restart --user xdg-desktop-service`, or logout and log back in to see the new changes.

+    This should hopefully fix the issue with automatically switching modes.
 ---

 ## Development